 Southern native perennial wildflower with rough textured, globular clusters of white flowers atop a branching flower stalk.
 This plant has a very unique look and is great for accents or mixed meadow plantings.
-When flowers are absent, they may go unnoticed in the dense vegetation and during flowering time it’s anything but inconspicuous.
+When flowers are absent, they may go unnoticed in the dense vegetation and during the flowering time, it’s anything but inconspicuous.
 Very attractive to pollinators.

 Hardiness Zone: 3-8